ipfs/ipfs-docs/docs/concepts/ipfs-implementations.md

 #### JavaScript

+To create IPFS applications in JavaScript, use the [IPFS Helia implementation in JavaScript](https://github.com/ipfs/helia).

+#### Rust

 #### Embedded applications / Java

 If you're looking to develop embedded applications and/or applications in Java, use [Nabu](https://github.com/peergos/nabu).